 A de-commissioning ceremony was held on the 11th of December 1997 at Portsmouth Dockyard….
 At 15.01 Her Majesty was piped ashore for the last time and all the clocks onboard HMY Britannia were stopped….
 The Queen openly cried as The Band of HM Royal Marines played ‘Highland Cathedral’….

-Since the de-commissioning of HMY Britannia the Queen has twice chartered MV Hebridean Princess – a private charter cruise ship – for a family holiday in the Scottish islands….
-But surely, it could never be the same for Her Majesty, could it….
+Since the de-commissioning of HMY Britannia the Queen twice chartered MV Hebridean Princess – a private charter cruise ship – for a family holiday in the Scottish islands….
+But surely, it was never be the same for Her Majesty, was it….